aekrylov/itis-pita/README.md

 ## Technologies used

 - Spring
+    - Spring Core
+    - Spring MVC
+    - Spring Data JPA
+- Hibernate
 - Freemarker

 ## How to run

 0. Install tomcat and maven
 1. Clone the repo
-2. Copy db.properties-template to db.properties and replace all placeholders with your actual values
+2. Copy [db.properties-template](./src/main/resources/db.properties-template) to db.properties and replace all placeholders with your actual values
-3. Launch embed server using `mvn tomcat7:run `.
-Maven will download all the dependencies
+3. Launch embed server using `mvn heroku:run-war`

 ## How to contribute